1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Note Values

-Remember the fraction cake from elementary school?
+Remember the fraction cake from grade school?
 You learned that four quarters equal a whole, two quarters equal a half, two eighths equal a quarter, etc.

 Fraction Cake | A cake with one quarter (1/4) removed. | Wikimedia Commons